hyunwoongko/stop-sequencer/README.md

 <br><br>

 ### 2.2.
 Generation with StopSequencer
 If you look at the following generation result, you can see that `Ryan: I have` is contained in the generation result (`ive been watching TV for a long time.
 Ryan: I have`) and then generation is finished.
-Due to the limitation of Huggingface Transformers, after stop text (Ryan: ...) is generated, the generation can be terminated by checking conditions.
+The generation can be terminated after stop text (`Ryan: I have`) is generated because of the limitation of Huggingface Transformers.

 ```python
 from stop_sequencer import StopSequencer